-The Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise (FTE), is conducting a Project Development and Environment (PD&E) Study for Florida’s Turnpike from Jupiter (Indiantown Road) to Okeechobee Road (SR 70), in Palm Beach, Martin and St. Lucie Counties, Florida.
-The project consists of widening the Turnpike within the project limits by adding general toll lanes and/or express lanes in each direction.
+The Florida Department of Transportation (FDOT), Florida’s Turnpike Enterprise (FTE), is conducting a Project Development and Environment (PD&E) Study for Florida’s Turnpike (SR 91) Widening from Jupiter (Indiantown Road/SR 706) to Ft.
+Pierce (Okeechobee Road/SR 70), in Palm Beach, Martin and St. Lucie Counties, Florida.
+The project consists of widening the Turnpike within the project limits by adding general toll lanes.

 FTE identified the need to widen this portion of Florida's Turnpike (SR 91) to add capacity that will accommodate future traffic volumes of freight and passenger vehicles linked to the projected growth in population and industry for the year 2045.
 Florida’s Turnpike is also a major evacuation route for Southeast Florida.